 Short hairpin RNA (shRNA) knockdown reagents

-The RNA Interference Shared Resource provides access to lentiviral short hairpin RNA (shRNA) knockdown vectors against human and mouse genes.
+The RNA Interference Core provides access to lentiviral short hairpin ribonucleic acid (shRNA) knockdown vectors against human and mouse genes.
 Reagents are provided as bacterial stocks.
 Both Sigma-Aldrich and Open Biosystems produce target sets, with multiple constructs targeting a given gene.
 Within the Sigma-Aldrich Mission shRNA library, each target set consists of three to five constructs, with an average of 4.9 constructs per set.
 The Open Biosystems library is less consistent, with 10 percent of targets being represented by only one construct, others being represented by as many as 10 constructs and an average of 2.4 clones per set.

 In either case, constructs within a target set must be screened to identify the optimum knockdown reagents.
 Plasmid maxipreps must be made from all three to five constructs and used to transfect HEK293-based packaging cell lines, obtained from Invitrogen as part of the ViraPower kit.
 Culture supernatants from these packaging cells may then be used for transient transduction of the cell line of interest.